jfbami/intersection-risk-model/README.md

 ##the CMF layer

 The model is descriptive.
 It tells you where crashes happen and what correlates with them, but its coefficients are observational, not causal.
-To answer "what should we do?", the app uses the canonical HSM Part C two stage method:
+To answer "what should we do?, I used the canonical HSM Part C two stage method!:

 ```
 bike_KSI_prevented_per_year(site, treatment) =